petrlipatov/rutf8/README.md

 LZSS is an optimized version of the LZ77 algorithm, offering text data compression using a sliding window technique.

+#### How does it work:

+- `Lookahead Buffer` holds the upcoming characters that the algorithm will attempt to match against the search buffer.
+It allows the algorithm to anticipate and find repeating patterns in the data.
+- `Search Buffer` contains previously processed characters and is used to find matches for the data in the lookahead buffer.
+- LZSS encodes repeated patterns with tuples [offset, length]
+  - Encoding happens only if repeated pattern length > 2
+  - In other cases chars are coded as uint8 (Ascii)
+  - If a match is found at the end of the Search Buffer, the algorithm will test the matched pattern against the remaining Lookahead Buffer and apply Run-Length Encoding (RLE) if possible.
+- `binaryEncoder(input, options)` as 2d parameter takes option object
+  - options allow to set length of Search Buffer and Lookahead Buffer
+  - default values: { searchBufferLength = 255, lookaheadLength = 15 }
+  - max values: { searchBufferLength = 4095, lookaheadLength = 15 }

 #### Functions:

 - `binaryEncoder`: Encodes text data using LZSS compression.